-Inside the church, all the people dressed up in their best dress up clothes buzzed in the pews.
+Inside the church, all the people dressed up in their best dress-up clothes buzzed in the pews.
 Large lavender colored curtains were hung tastefully around the large room.
-Hook Hand had been designated as the organ player for the wedding.
-He sat in his chair, playing a few keys in his new white (black spotted) fur vest.
+Hook Hand was the designated organ player for the wedding.
+He sat in his chair playing a few keys in his new white (and black spotted) fur vest.
 Beautiful organ music filled the room as everyone waited impatiently for the ceremony to begin.

 Down the purple carpeted aisle came Pascal and Maximus.
-Maximus was wearing a new white and gold colored saddle and on top of his head Pascal was wearing a purple bow tie.
+Maximus wore a new white and gold colored saddle and on top of his head Pascal wore a purple bow tie.
 They walked down the aisle, Maximus bearing the two rings on a lavender pillow while Pascal tossed flowers from the little basket in his arms.
 The flowers were gold and purple, and every time he threw one, he'd change into that color of the flower.
-His behavior delighted the little red-haired girls who were sitting in one of the middle pews.
+His behavior delighted the little red-haired girls who sat in one of the middle pews.

 The two boys continued their way, Pascal chirping excitedly as he threw.
 One of the gold flowers fell onto Maximus's nostrils, making him almost sneeze.

 A sudden gasp filled the room as heads turned to see the start of the aisle.
-When Vladimir turned, his helmet made one of his fellow ruffians and thugs fall out of his pew with a umph!
+When Vladimir turned, his helmet made one of his fellow ruffians and thugs fall out of his pew with an UMPH!

-The pastor and Eugene both watched, smiling, as they made their way down the aisle.
+The bishop and Eugene both watched, smiling, as they made their way down the aisle.

-"Wow," the pastor said admiringly.
-He was extremely happy that the long lost princess was home and was going to be married.
+"Wow," the bishop said admiringly.
+He was extremely happy that the long lost princess was home and going to be married.
 It was a beautiful thing.

 "Wow," Eugene said.
 Gosh, would they hurry up?
 It seemed the closer they got, the farther away they were.

-Rapunzel and King William made their way up the church's steps until Rapunzel was facing Eugene and the pastor was ready to begin.
-William made his way to his front pew while Rapunzel gave a little stifled squeal; it wasn't everyday she was getting married.
+Rapunzel and King William made their way up the church's steps until Rapunzel faced Eugene and the bishop was ready to begin.
+William made his way to his front pew while Rapunzel gave a little stifled squeal; it wasn't every day that she got married.

-The pastor smiled and the music stopped.
+The bishop smiled and the music stopped.
 It was time for the ceremony to begin.

 "Dearly beloved," he started off, "we are gathered here today to celebrate the joining of Rapunzel and Eugene."

-The pastor's voice rang on but Pascal and Maximus couldn't make out what he was saying, something about man and wife and marriage.
-They were too busy looking dumb-founded and horrified.
+The bishop's voice rang on but Pascal and Maximus couldn't make out what he was saying, something about man and wife and marriage.
+They were too busy looking dumbfounded and horrified.

-Unfortunately for them, it was then when the pastor said, "May I have the rings?"
-The pastor, Rapunzel and Eugene all turned to Pascal and Maximus (and everyone else, for that matter) and their faces turned into that of being horrified, Rapunzel gasping.
+Unfortunately for them, it was then when the bishop said, "May I have the rings?"
+The bishop, Rapunzel, and Eugene all turned to Pascal and Maximus (and everyone else, for that matter) and their faces turned into that of being horrified, Rapunzel gasping.

 Pascal and Maximus blanched, their eyes wide.
 They didn't know what to do!

 Conli ran out onto the stage, wringing his hands and shouting, "THE KINGDOM IS LOST!"
-And at that moment, the castle started to explode!
+And at that moment, the castle started to EXPLODE!
 Great balls of fire that was castle exploded into the air!
-OH MOTHER GOTHEL, THE KINGDOM WAS LOST!
+OH, THE KINGDOM WAS LOST!

 They were finally able to coax their muscles to glance back at where the rings had disappeared, and turned back when they saw nothing.

-Eugene had been keeping an eye on the pastor, but he let his eyes slip to Maximus and Pascal.
-Both chameleon and horse instantly grinned fakely, hoping to convince him everything was cool.
+Eugene had been keeping an eye on the bishop, but he let his eyes slip to Maximus and Pascal.
+Both chameleon and horse instantly faked a gin, hoping to convince him everything was cool.
 Pascal gave him an enthusiastic thumb's up for added measure.

-Eugene gave them a slight nod and looked back to the pastor.
+Eugene gave them a slight nod and looked back to the bishop.

 This was Maximus and Pascal's chance.
 They both let their fake smiles down and Maximus slowly backed out of the church, making sure that no one saw them leave.

-Rapunzel's ring bounced down and landed into a white serving bowl of tomato soup that was sitting on one of the white-table-clothed tables.
-Without a second of hesitation, Pascal leapt into the bowl of soup, jostling the table and making the serving ladle that was sitting next to it fall onto the ground.
+Rapunzel's ring bounced down and landed i a white serving bowl of tomato soup on one of the white-table-clothed tables.
+Without a second of hesitation, Pascal leapt into the bowl of soup, jostling the table and making the serving ladle next to it fall onto the ground.
 A serving lady noticed the fallen ladle and stooped to pick it up.
-It was at that moment Pascal surfaced the soup, covered in food, but ring stuck safely between his lips.
+It was at that moment Pascal surfaced the soup, covered in food, but with the ring stuck safely between his lips.

 Pascal managed to evade him, but lost the ring during his running.
 He gasped and raced after it, it still flying through the air.
 Pascal leapt onto a table, the ring within reach, and stuck out his tongue.
 The ring safely got caught on his tongue, but he had another problem.
 The end of his tongue was stuck onto an ice sculpture of Shorty with a bow and arrow.

 And for Maximus, he was running through the streets of Corona, darting after Eugene's wedding band.
-He was racing through so fast, the only thing on his mind the ring, he ran into a commemorative dress cart, a commemorative shoe cart, a commemorative make up cart and a commemorative hat cart.
+He raced through so fast, the only thing on his mind the ring, that he ran into a commemorative dress cart, a commemorative shoe cart, a commemorative makeup cart, and a commemorative hat cart.
 Only when he had crashed through all those did he manage to pull himself to a stop.

 He took a breath and looked up to see a brown horse clicking his teeth at him in some kind of flirtatious way.
 Maximus snarled; his current dress wasn't helping him in his mission.
-With an angry look, Maximus pawed the brown horse in the face with a glass slippered paw.
+With an angry look, Maximus pawed the brown horse in the face with a glass-slippered hoof.

 Back to Pascal, he managed to pull his tongue off of the ice sculpture, freeing himself but losing the ring, which once again flew through the air, much to the little guy's annoyance.
 He himself landed on a guy's shoe and squeaked as the guy fell over onto the table, throwing the ice sculpture of Shorty through the air (a lot of things fly in Corona, not just birds).

-Maximus relaxed a bit as he examined the wedding band he was carefully holding between his lips, secured down with his teeth.
-It was a bit too early to relax, however, when flying Cupid landed on a cart that Maximus had been resting on, sending the horse into space.
+Maximus relaxed a bit as he examined the wedding band he carefully held between his lips, secured down with his teeth.
+It was a bit too early to relax, however, when flying Cupid landed on a cart that Maximus rested on, sending the horse into space.

 Luckily for Maximus, his flying quickly ended when he landed in the royal wedding carriage that was ready to take the newlyweds to their honeymoon.

-Pascal had managed to evade all the people at the reception and was chasing the ring down the street.
-Most of the soup had eventually rubbed off of him, but that was of little comfort to him at the moment.
+Pascal had managed to evade all the people at the reception and chased the ring down the street.
+Most of the soup had eventually rubbed off him, but that was of little comfort to him at the moment.
 He chased the ring into a crowd of people.

 The dazzling diamond ring flew up into a lantern that a little girl was holding.
 The suddenness of this caused the little girl to gasp and release the lantern.
 She watched, horrified, as Pascal, horrified, chased after the lantern.
 He turned a corner and halted, in shock.

-There before him was a large net that was keeping hundreds of cream-colored lanterns from floating away.
+There before him was a large net keeping hundreds of cream-colored lanterns from floating away.
 He only hoped that Rapunzel's wedding ring, his beloved best friend's ring, would not be in there.

 Maximus was still racing through the streets in his drag and carriage.
 Frankly, he looked ridiculous, but he could hardly care about his appearance at the moment.
 He had caught up with the ring and was racing right next to it.
 He carefully leaned out and grabbed the ring with his teeth, smiling slightly to himself.

 His happiness was short-lived, however, for he turned, alarmed, when he heard a man yell out, "Frying pans!
 Get your commemorative frying pans here!"
-Carriage still rolling, Maximus raced right into out-stretched frying pans that the salesmen were holding out with Rapunzel and Eugene's faces on them.
+Carriage still rolling, Maximus raced right into outstretched frying pans that the salesmen held out with Rapunzel and Eugene's faces on them.
 (They were commemorative, after all).
 With each bang, Maximus's face hurt more, and more, and more.
 He finally banged his head against the largest frying pan of them all, the sign for the Frying Pan Warehouse.